 Electronic BIR Forms

 The Electronic BIR Forms or eBIRForms was created mainly to give non-eFPS taxpayers and their accredited tax agents an accessible and more convenient way to file taxes in the Philippines.
-It is mandated under Revenue Regulations No. 6-2014 and consists of the following:
+It is mandated under Revenue Regulations No. 6-2014.

 When filing your yearly income tax return, certain documents are required to be attached with the BIR form.
 Submitting these required attachments depends on the manner you filed and/or paid your income tax return.
 For manual filing, you are supposed to submit upon filing.
 Meanwhile, for the Electronic Filing Payment System or EFPS and eBIRforms, you are supposed to file 15 days from the deadline of filing or date of electronic filing of the BIR annual income tax return.